AlishaMohasin/scrawny-liquid-7267/README.md

 ## Pages & Features 👇

  - ### Home Page : Nav Bar,Footer.
- - ### Login/Signup : User authentication to check whether user email and password match with details existing in the database.
+ - ### Login/Signup : User authentication to check whether user email and password and if the used is authenticated redirected to dashboard page.
- - ### Dashbord page : User can add new task, apply sorting ,search based on the task ,delete task and view the priority and task status
+ - ### Dashbord page :(Private route page-Authenticated user can only access dashboard )User can add new task, apply sorting ,search based on the task ,delete task and view the priority and task status